jdrestre/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 [3-list_tables.sql](https://github.com/jdrestre/holbertonschool-higher_level_programming/tree/master/0x0D-SQL_introduction/3-list_tables.sql)|3.
 List tables|Script that lists all the tables of a database in your MySQL server.
 [4-first_table.sql](https://github.com/jdrestre/holbertonschool-higher_level_programming/tree/master/0x0D-SQL_introduction/4-first_table.sql)|4.
 First table|Script that creates a table called first_table in the current database in your MySQL server.
 [5-full_table.sql](https://github.com/jdrestre/holbertonschool-higher_level_programming/tree/master/0x0D-SQL_introduction/5-full_table.sql)|5.
 Full description|Script that prints the full description of the table first_table from the database hbtn_0c_0 in your MySQL server.
+[6-list_values.sql](https://github.com/jdrestre/holbertonschool-higher_level_programming/tree/master/0x0D-SQL_introduction/6-list_values.sql)|6.
+List all in table|Script that lists all rows of the table first_table from the database hbtn_0c_0 in your MySQL server.

 ## Author